wp-plugins/custom-post-view-generator/readme.txt

 == Fields Info ==

 When selecting wich custom fields are going to be displayed, you need to select the appropriate type.
 Here is a list of the custom fields created by wordpress and the recomended plugins and their appropriate types in this plugin.
+NOTE: plugins that add custom fields to the wordpress posts/pages store the data in the POSTMETA table, so check that section.

 = Wordpress Fields =